dmf-unicatt/turing-dmf/docker/README.md

 ```
 Note that:
 - the container must not be running in order to destroy it.
+- secrets will be preserved upon destroying the container, and must not be regenarated.
-- the database will be preserved upon destroying the container.
+- database volume (including the database itself) will be preserved upon the destroying the container, and must not be regenerated.
 3. Refresh the `turing-dmf:latest` docker image based on the updated **Turing @ DMF** repository:
 ```
 bash docker_create_image.sh